fredgj/mom/README.rst

     def func(*args, **kwargs):
         pass

-decorate lets you decorate you function with all the decorators you need in one single "decoration".
+decorate_with lets you decorate you function with all the decorators you need in one single "decoration".

 .. code:: python

-    from mom import decorate
+    from mom import decorate_with

-    @decorate(decorator1, decorator2, [decorator3, arg1, arg2])
+    @decorate_with(decorator1, decorator2, [decorator3, arg1, arg2])
     def func(*args, **kwargs):
         pass

-As you can see in the example above, decorate takes other decorators as arguments and applies them to the function.
+As you can see in the example above, decorate_with takes other decorators as arguments and applies them to the function.
 If the decorator has no arguments you can just pass it in directly.
 If the decorator has arguemnts you need to add it to a list together its arguments.